FREQUENTLY ASKED QUESTIONS

 Can I specialise?

-Yes: However all new members start of their time with the group as a private soldier or member of the French Resistance.
-It is in this way that the essentials of a weapons safety are learned and understood along with the structure of a section, platoon, company etc (if appropriate). before going on to develop a specialty.
+Yes.
+However all new members start off their time with the group as a private soldier or member of the French Resistance.
+It is in this way that the essentials of weapons safety are learned and understood along with the structure of a section, platoon, company etc (if appropriate).

-No: We use both deactivated / blank firing weapons for which you do not need an FAC.
-However you can apply for an FAC or variation if you wish to.
+No: We use both deactivated & blank firing weapons for which you do not need an FAC.
+However you can apply for an FAC or variation if you wish.